lecroy/portfolio2018/bubbles.md

     The AI evolution
   </h4>
   <p class="page-body-copy">
-    Our biggest bet came with the integration of AI technology.
+    Our biggest bet came with the integration of AI to the platform.
+Rather than take on the herculean task of convincing users to change their communication habits, we'd meet people where they already were - in live meetings on Zoom, MS Teams, and Google Meet.
 We developed an intelligent meeting recorder that could:
   </p>
   <p class="page-body-copy">
     • Connect with existing calendar systems like Google and Outlook<br/>
-    • Automatically transcribe meetings, delivering summaries and next steps<br/>
+    • Automatically transcribe meetings, delivering AI summaries and next steps<br/>
     • Create smart sharing rules<br/>
     • Generate follow-up spaces for asynchronous discussion<br/>
   </p>